-Rural areas: Those parts of Greater Nottingham identified as Green Belt or Countryside.
+Rural Aareas: Those parts of Greater Nottingham identified as Green Belt or Countryside.
 For the purposes of affordable housing provision, rural areas include small rural settlements.
 These are defined as villages/parishes with a population of 3,000 or less and are specifically designated under Section 17 of the Housing Act 1996.

-Rural exception sites: Small sites used for affordable housing in perpetuity where sites would not normally be used for housing.
+Rural Eexception Seites: Small sites used for affordable housing in perpetuity where sites would not normally be used for housing.
 Rural exception sites seek to address the needs of the local community by accommodating households who are either current residents or have an existing family or employment connection.
 Small numbers of market homes may be allowed at the local authority's discretion, for example where essential to enable the delivery of affordable units without grant funding.

-Safeguarded Land (White Land): Land outside of Main Urban Areas and Named Settlements specifically excluded from the Green Belt but safeguarded from development.
+Safeguarded Land (White Land): Land outside of Main Urban Areas and Named Settlements specifically excluded from the Green Belt but safeguarded from development unless a future local plan is adopted that allocates it for development.